SincosSoftware/webshop_api/README.md

-webshop_api
+Webshop API
 ===========

-Documentation and examples for Sincos Softwares webshop api.
+Documentation and examples for webshop api.
+Documentation can be found in the wiki.